if I should happen to croak one day soon … or, well, even if I don’t

 8. I have learned a lot of really helpful things from various therapists, workshops, books, conversations, audiotapes & lectures, over the years.
 It is a smart thing to ask for help when you need it.
 There is a lot of very good, helpful help out there!! :)

 9. Looking good is kind of the central organizing principle of the culture/civilization we find ourselves in (this insight gained from The Landmark Forum weekend I attended all those years ago now).
 It’s an obsession – & not a healthy one, I’d have to say.
 Instead of focusing on looking good, we might all have done better to focus on being good.
 Doing good.
 Screw looking good!!
 But, ah, never mind, eh?
 It’s pretty much impossible to live outside this toxic cultural paradigm/obsession.
 (The obsession is very deep-rooted.
 I suspect it goes back that same 10,000-year time frame or so.
 Loss of tribe, & all that, you know?
-That was a big deal.
+That was a very big deal.
 To put it mildly...)

 10. Life is still improbably wonderful!
 We live in the midst of a thousand kinds of shitshow (more & more shitshow/s by the day, I’ll warrant).
 But still, life/Life is an incredible gift, truly – a grace we have been granted.
-I highly recommend a gratitude practice as one sure way to sanity.
+I highly recommend a gratitude practice as one sure way to maintain one's sanity.
 Even right up to the very, Very End.
 The very last moment.
 It can be the difference, I think, between sanity & losing our mind.
 Really!
 I’m not kidding.
 I wouldn't lie to you.
 (Of course I am a devout believer in the life & sanity-enhancing power of walking and being outside, in Nature, also.
 As you know...)

 A man travelling across a field encountered a tiger.
 He fled, the tiger after him.
 Coming to a precipice, he caught hold of the root of a wild vine and swung himself over the edge.